-49ers operating remotely after positive coronavirus test, on eve of Thursday game
+Matthew Stafford on Lions’ covid-19 list; 49ers operating remotely on eve of Thursday night game

 The Packers had no new positive test results Wednesday, according to a person familiar with the results.
 Running back A.J.
 Dillon reportedly tested positive in the round of daily testing conducted Sunday.
 Running back Jamaal Williams and linebacker Kamal Martin were identified as close contacts and placed in five-day isolations, meaning they also will miss Thursday’s game.

 The Denver Broncos announced they were operating remotely Wednesday and placing a practice-squad player on their covid-19 reserve list, but they said they planned to practice Thursday.
-The Baltimore Ravens, Dallas Cowboys, Chicago Bears and Detroit Lions had no new positive test results Wednesday, according to a person familiar with those results.
+The Baltimore Ravens, Dallas Cowboys and Chicago Bears had no new positive test results Wednesday, according to a person familiar with those results.
 All those teams had coronavirus-related issues in recent days.